 - a.
 Abandoned Mine Land Economic Revitalization Program (Code: MLR) see also Chapter 11 for details on this Program.
 The AMLER Program supports local investment opportunities that provide for sustainable long-term rehabilitation of coalfield economies.
 OSMRE administers the AMLER program and provides eligible states and Tribes with AMLER grants and guidance on project eligibility criteria and reporting requirements. - b.
-Bipartisan Infrastructure Law (Code: BIL) see also Chapter 12 for details on this Program.
-BIL funds will expand the AML Reclamation Program to meet the priorities described in the BIL and the Surface Mining Control and Reclamation Act of 1977, as amended. - c.
-Bipartisan Infrastructure Law Emergencies (Code: EBI) see also Chapter 12 for details on this Program.
+Infrastructure Investment and Jobs Act (Code: IIJA) see also Chapter 12 for details on this Program.
+IIJA funds will expand the AML Reclamation Program to meet the priorities described in the IIJA and the Surface Mining Control and Reclamation Act of 1977, as amended. - c.
+Infrastructure Investment and Jobs Act Emergencies (Code: EIIJA) see also Chapter 12 for details on this Program.
 Coal AML emergencies. - d.
 STREAM Act (Code: STA) see page A-34 for more information on the Stream Act.
-Under the STREAM Act States and Tribes are authorized to retain up to 30% of the total amount of a BIL grant made annually and deposit that amount in a long-term AML reclamation fund.
+Under the STREAM Act States and Tribes are authorized to retain up to 30% of the total amount of an IIJA grant made annually and deposit that amount in a long-term AML reclamation fund.
 Funds can be used for: a) the abatement of the causes and the treatment of the effects of acid mine drainage resulting from coal mining practices, including for the costs of building, operating, maintaining, and rehabilitating acid mine drainage treatment systems; b) the prevention, abatement, and control of Subsidence; or c) the prevention, abatement, and control of coal mine fires.
 (Note that there are two coal mine fire problem types in AML-1 and eAMLIS: P1/P2 Surface Burning, and P1/P2 Underground Mine Fire.)